 - In a crockpot place the chicken breasts at the bottom and cover with the primal BBQ sauce.
 Using a spatula or large spoon stir together so the BBQ sauce fully coats the chicken breasts.
 When you are done mixing make sure the chicken breasts are laying flat at the bottom of the crockpot so they cook evenly

 - Turn the crockpot on high for 4 hours.
 After 4 hours the chicken is done and is ready to shred.
 If you are not home you can set the crockpot on low for 6 hours.
 My crockpot goes to warm after the time is done so I will set it on high for 4 hours and let it warm until I am ready for the chicken

 - Once the chicken is done shred the chicken in the crockpot with two forks.
 The chicken will shred very easily and the BBQ sauce will completely mix together with the chicken for the perfect shredded BBQ chicken

 I serve the chicken with a side of coleslaw or roasted Brussels sprouts.
-The BBQ shredded chicken is also amazing on a Paleo Hamburger Bun.
+Try it with these Paleo Hamburger Buns recipe.